IF NOT FOR VARINA'S LETTER

 But their tone and personal cruelty to Varina is amazing, given the supposed "academic" nature of their publication.

-They claimed Varina was homely, and suggested she lured a lonely Davis into marriage.
+They claimed Varina was homely, (a lie) and suggested she lured a lonely Davis into marriage.
 When just the opposite was true.
 Davis was already an ugly man, and old.
+Sick looking.

-They claimed she was "manifestly ill suited" for first lady and was not attractive --
+But the chit heaps at the Historical Society hey claimed she was "manifestly ill suited" for first lady and was not attractive.

 Davis was twice her age.

-He courted her, and he ruled over her.
-She did what he said.
 She adopted every view, every slogan, every thought he did.
-Women submitted to the man like man is supposed to submit to the God of the Bible
+Women submitted to the man like man is supposed to submit to the God of the Bible.
+Which was always the pay off to men -- get a submissive wife -- in and out of the bedroom.

 Varina, after Davis died, would say the right side won the war.
 That is why Encyclopedia hates her.